hoanganh25991/threejs-monk-journey/progress/20250504-180007-VirtualJoystickImplementation.md

 - Maintained keyboard controls (WASD/Arrow keys) for desktop users

 ### 3. Integrated with Existing Systems
-- Added joystick state tracking in the UIManager
+- Added joystick state tracking in the HUDManager
 - Ensured joystick input overrides keyboard input when active
 - Preserved interaction with objects and attack functionality